Conditions: Hyperparathyroidism

 This aberrancy is most commonly due to a single parathyroid gland having lost it ability to decrease parathyroid hormone production, but may result from the defect occurring in two, three, or all glands.
 Genetically, a mutation in the “Menin” gene accounts for the loss of inhibitory function, and the affected gland(s) will grow in size and be called a parathyroid adenoma (a benign parathyroid tumor).
 In contrast, parathyroid cancer, is a rare condition that causes extremely high parathyroid hormone output and blood calcium levels.

 Another form of hyperparathyroidism, called secondary hyperparathyroidism, is characterised by an elevated blood parathyroid hormone, but in contrast to primary hyperparathyroidism, the serum calcium is normal or low.
 Chronic renal failure and vitamin D deficiency are the most common causes of secondary hyperparathyroidism because both conditions lead to malabsorption of calcium and phosphate, and consequent decreased blood calcium levels that induce normal parathyroid glands to become overactive.
-Tertiary hyperparathyroidism is a condition in which the overactive parathyroid glands of secondary hyperparathyroidism fail to revert back to normal parathyroid hormone output despite resolution of the cause of secondary hyperparathyroidism (such as a kidney transplant or correction of vitamin D deficiency).
+In other words, the parathyroid glands are not malfunctioning in secondary hyperparathyroidism—they are responding appropriately to the condition created by kidney disease.

 diagnosis of hyperparathyroidism